Guide to the John Howard Papers, 1950-2013

 RL10076-CS-0022, RL10076-CS-0023, RL10076-CS-0024 and RL10076-CS-0025

 John Howard, born June 12, 1962, is a Professor of American Studies at King's College London.
-He completed his undergraduate work at University of Virginia, receiving his MBA from University of Mississippi and his MA in American Studies at University of Alabama.
+He completed his undergraduate work at University of Virginia, receiving his MBA from University of Mississippi, his MA in American Studies at University of Alabama, and his PhD in American Studies from Emory University.
 Howard was the first externally hired full-time director of the Duke LGBT student center.

 His work focuses on queer history, documentary photography, Japanese-American and African-American histories, nuclear proliferation and protest, and the American South.
 Howard was the co-author and signatory of the Historians' Amicus Brief, Supreme Court, Lawrence v.
 Texas, in 2003.
 He has received awards and commendations from Fulbright Commission, Rockefeller Foundation, Arts and Humanities Research Council, Delfina Studio Trust amongst others.
 Howard is involved with a number of activist organizations, including Queer Nation and the campaign to Free Chelsea Manning.